andrewmoles2/rTrainIntroduction/Workshop1/rWorkshop1_Exercises.md

 # Information on how the session is run

+One hour exercise based session with tutor support.
+You will be given example code for a problem, then given a related exercise to complete.

+## Why this style?

+*  Online training is tiring so keeping the sessions to one hour
+*  No or limited demonstrations provided in order to provide more real world experience - you have a problem and you look up how to solve it, adapting example code
+*  Trainer support to guide through process of learning

-We will be working in pairs:
+## We will be working in pairs:

 *  Take turns sharing the screen.
 *  Take turns on who types for each exercise.
 *  Whoever was typing, share your code in the chat with your teammate.
 *  If possible have your camera on when doing the paired work.

-What to do when getting stuck:
+## What to do when getting stuck:

 1)  Ask your team members
 2)  Search online: